Georgios Papadopoulos: Resistance and acquiescence

-During the Second World War, Papadopoulos saw field action as an artillery second lieutenant against both Italian and Nazi German forces which attacked Greece on 6 April 1941.
+During the Second World War, Papadopoulos saw field action as an artillery second lieutenant against both Italian and Nazi German forces that attacked Greece on 6 April 1941.

 Papadopoulos is believed by most historians to have later become a member of the collaborationist Security Battalions in Patras under the command of Colonel Kourkoulakos, which "hunted down" Greek resistance fighters.
 This is contested by Greek historians Evanthis Hatzivassiliou and Leonidas F. Kallivretakis.
 According to Kallivretakis, during the Axis occupation of Greece, Papadopoulos worked in the Greek administration’s Patras office.
 It has also been argued that Papadopoulos, at the end of the Axis occupation of Greece, entered Organisation X, but Kallivretakis considers that this information has not been proven.

 Along with other right-wing military officers, he participated in the creation of the nationalist right-wing secret IDEA organisation in the autumn of 1944, shortly after the country's liberation.
 Those 1940 officers who took refuge in the Kingdom of Egypt along with King Geórgios II immediately after the German invasion, had become generals when their still-colonel former classmates undertook the coup of 1967.

 Post-Second World War career

-He was promoted to captain in 1946 and in 1949, during the Greek Civil War, to major.
-(See also Greek military ranks.)
+During the Greek Civil War, Papadopoulos was promoted to captain in 1946, and promoted to major in 1949.
 He served in the KYP Intelligence Service from 1959 to 1964 as the main contact between the KYP and the top CIA operative in Greece, John Fatseas, after training at the CIA in 1953.

-Trials and tribulations: The Beloyannis affair
+The Beloyannis trials

-Major Papadopoulos, as he then was, was also a member of the court-martial in the first trial of the well-known Greek communist leader Nikos Beloyannis, in 1951.
-At that trial, Beloyannis was sentenced to death for the crime of being a member of the Communist Party of Greece (KKE), which was banned at that time in Greece following the Greek Civil War.
-The death sentence pronounced after this trial was not carried out, but Beloyannis was put on trial again in early 1952, this time for alleged espionage, following the discovery of radio transmitters used by undercover Greek communists to communicate with the exiled leadership of the Party in the Soviet Union.
+Papadopoulos was also a member of the court-martial in the first trial of Greek communist leader Nikos Beloyannis, in 1951.
+At that trial, Beloyannis was sentenced to death for the crime of being a member of the Communist Party of Greece (KKE), which was banned following the Greek Civil War.
+The death sentence was not carried out, but Beloyannis was put on trial again in early 1952, this time for alleged espionage, following the discovery of radio transmitters used by undercover Greek communists to communicate with the exiled leadership of the Party in the Soviet Union.
 At the end of this trial, he was sentenced to death and immediately taken out and shot.
 Papadopoulos was not involved in this second trial.
-The Beloyannis trials were highly controversial in Greece, and many Greeks consider that, like many Greek communists at the time, Beloyannis was shot for his political beliefs, rather than any real crimes.
-The trial was by military court-martial under Greek anti-insurgency legislation enacted at the time of the Greek Civil War, which remained in force even though the war had ended.